DetectiveLiAssociates/portfolio-/README.md

 - Q: "How can I know the performance result of my minishell program against each given testing parameter?"

 - A: "EASY!" - since ./judge-of-hell will Test-Drive and Execute your miniFKNshell LIVE - you can watch how 'your miniFKNshell' performs in-action against each given testing-parameter - In Real-Time - on your screen.
-Once all completed, you could always review the transparent results in-details by scrolling-up your bleeding screen.
+Once all completed, you could always review the transparent results in-details by scrolling-up your bloody bleeding screen.
 Furthermore, upon reaching the finale, you could also see the total average score achieved, based on how many mistakes your miniFKNshell did.

 ## How to Download